Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-Based on an IEEE 14-bus system (with $\alpha$ = 50\%, 1,700MW non-RES capacity, and 400MW RES capacity), this section compares C-PO and O-PO via two metrics: economics improvement (EI) \eqref{EI} to evaluate improvement in operation costs and value of information (VoI) \eqref{VoI} to quantify the value of feedback information.
+Based on an IEEE 14-bus system (with $\alpha$ = 50\%, 1,700MW non-RES capacity, 5 RES units, and 400MW RES capacity), this subsection compares CPO and TPO via economics improvement (EI) \eqref{EI} and value of tailoring (VoT) \eqref{VoT}.